microsoft/FluidFramework/docs/content/docs/start/tutorial.md

   - "/start/tutorial/"
 ---

-In this walkthrough, you'll learn about using the Fluid Framework by building a simple [DiceRoller](https://github.com/microsoft/FluidHelloWorld) application.
+In this walkthrough, you'll learn about using the Fluid Framework by examining the DiceRoller application at [https://github.com/microsoft/FluidHelloWorld](https://github.com/microsoft/FluidHelloWorld).
 To get started, go through the [Quick Start]({{< relref "quick-start.md" >}}) guide.

 {{< fluid_bundle_loader idPrefix="dice-roller"
     bundleName="dice-roller.12142020.js" >}}

 In the DiceRoller app, users are shown a die with a button to roll it.
-When the die is rolled, Fluid Framework syncs the data across clients so everyone sees the same result.
+When the die is rolled, the Fluid Framework syncs the data across clients so everyone sees the same result.
 To do this, complete the following steps:

 1. Set up the application.
 2. Create a Fluid container.